Konstantinos Poulis

 Konstantinos Poulis as a speaker, at the iMEdD International Journalism Forum 2023.

 Konstantinos Poulis (Greek: Κωνσταντίνος Πουλής; born 1973) is a Greek journalist, author, playwright and theater practitioner.
 He is best known for his political and cultural commentary and analysis of issues related to the ongoing Greek government-debt crisis.
 He is also host and head writer of the YouTube show Anaskopisi (Roundup), a satirical news show that in style and tone resembles American satirical programming such as The Daily Show, The Colbert Report, and Last Week Tonight.

+He serves as editor of the online news outlet ThePressProject since 2017, which was founded by journalist Kostas Efimeros.
+In addition, he co-hosts with Thanos Kamilalis the daily political commentary program I Farma ton Zoon ("The Animal Farm"), which is broadcast through ThePressProject.